Skip to Content

 Pork features heavily in the Törggellen feast in South Tyrol

-But the most different for me of all the pork offerings is the dark red Blutwurst sausage.
-In English, the literal translation of that is “blood sausage”, which doesn’t sound that appetizing, and it’s not something I ever ran across in the U.S. At a Törggellen it is served whole and hot on the central pork platter; you slice off a bit of it to transfer to your plate.
-It’s not as solid as the other sausages and it sort of falls apart and spills out of the casing when you cut into it.
-Lots of spices, including cloves, gives it a really distinctive taste.
-Very flavorful, very different … and very good, but definitely an acquired taste at first.
+The most unusual of all the pork offerings is the dark red Blutwurst sausage.
+The literal translation is “blood sausage”, which doesn’t sound that appetising.
+At a Törggellen the sausage is served whole and hot on the central pork platter, then you slice off a bit of it to transfer to your plate.

 Blood Sausage served at a Törggellen feast Photo: Lee McIntyre